Artistic Staff

 Melenie Diarbekirian

-Melenie is a graduate of the Acton School of Ballet and a former member of the Commonwealth Ballet Company.
-She received a Bachelor of Fine Arts in dance performance from The Boston Conservatory at Berklee.
-She started out her professional career with Urbanity Dance and currently dances with Boston-area based companies Pantos Project Dance, Luminarium Dance Company, and Turning Key Dance.
-Throughout her career, she has performed works by prominent choreographers including José Limón, Alwin Nikolais, Thang Dao, and Larry Keigwin.
-She has performed in venues such as the Institute of Contemporary Art in Boston, the Jacob’s Pillow Inside Out Stage, and events such as the APAP Conference in New York City, TEDxCambridge at the Boston Opera House, and many other festivals along the East Coast.
-Melenie currently teaches at the Acton School of Ballet, and serves as the Ballet Mistress for Commonwealth Ballet.
+Melenie Diarbekirian received her early training from Acton School of Ballet, was a member of Commonwealth Ballet Company from 2004-2007, and went on to earn a Bachelor of Fine Arts in Dance Performance from the Boston Conservatory in 2011.
+She started out her professional career with Urbanity Dance and currently dances with Pantos Project Dance, Luminarium Dance Company, and Turning Key Dance.
+While in school and throughout her career, she has performed works by prominent choreographers including José Limón, Alwin Nikolais, Thang Dao, Larry Keigwin, and in Reagle Music Theatre’s production of Oklahoma!.
+She has performed in venues such as the Institute of Contemporary Art in Boston, the Jacob’s Pillow Inside/Out Stage, events like the APAP Conference in New York City, TEDxCambridge at the Boston Opera House, and many other festivals and colleges along the East Coast.
+When not performing, Diarbekirian serves on faculty at the Acton School of Ballet and guest teaches throughout greater Boston and New England.
+Diarbekirian previously served as CBC’s Ballet Mistress for five seasons.